 Women mourn for their relative, Ahmed Abdul Khalim, 24, who was killed with a bullet to his head during recent clashes with Egyptian security forces in Port Said, Egypt, Friday, March 8, 2013.
 Egypt's police forces have withdrawn from the streets of this restive city on the Suez Canal, handing over security to the military after nearly a week of deadly clashes.

-FSA fighters driving through a neighborhood in Aleppo on August 23, 2012 after a Mosque was hit by Assad's forces.
+FSA fighters drive through a neighborhood in Aleppo on August 23, 2012 after a Mosque was hit by Assad's forces.

 An aerial bomb targeted an apartment building by Assad's forces where a couple lived, decimating their apartment on August 23, 2012.
 Residents in a neighborhood in Aleppo help search for the husband.
 The wife was found and killed instantly.